tracim/tracim/doc/backend/setting.md

 - key_file: Path to the key file used for signing.
 - cert_file: Path to the certificate file used for signing.
 - xmlsec_binary: Path to the xmlsec1 binary for XML security operations.
 - metadata_cache_duration: Cache duration for remote metadata.
 In this example, the default cache duration is set to 86,400 seconds (1 day).
 - `virtual_organization`: Configuration for virtual organizations associated with IdPs.
 This is where you will define per-IdP settings.
 Each IdP is identified by its metadata URL.
   - `common_identifier`: A common identifier for the virtual organization associated with the IdP.
   - `logo_url`: URL to the organization's logo on the selection screen.
   - `displayed_name`: The displayed name of the organization on the selection screen.
   - `attribute_map`: Mapping of SAML attributes to specific names used within the SP.
+  - `profile_map`: Mapping of SAML attributes to tracim's user profile.
+    - `value`: Mapping of SAML attributes to the value that will be tested.
+    - `match`: Regex pattern that will be tested against value, if there is a match profile is set.
+The regex syntax is the one processed by python's `re` module.

 Example: `user_id` maps to `${UserID}` received from the IdP.

+⚠ Since users can't have two profiles, matching a user against to profiles is undefined behaviour.

 ## User sessions in Tracim